 As one of the founding members of the law firm of Kondori & Moorad, Waseem received his undergraduate degree in Electrical Engineering from George Mason University.
-He also graduated from the Honors College, which comprised of the academic top half-percent of the student enrollment at the institution.
 Waseem received his law degree from the University of the District of Columbia, David A. Clarke School of Law, where as a member of the inaugural part-time evening class for the institution, he dedicated nearly 1,000 hours of pro-bono clinic work in his third and fourth years of law school, aiding aspiring minority and woman entrepreneurs start and develop small businesses across the District of Columbia.
+In his work at Kondori & Moorad, Waseem assists his clients from both an entrepreneurial and legal perspective, as he navigates through issues using creative strategies within business and real estate law, contracts, and estate planning.

 Waseem spent 15 years at the United States Patent and Trademark Office (USPTO), where the first half of his career was as a Primary Patent Examiner in the electrical and computer arts of Technology Center 2600, specifically examining and prosecuting patent applications within the display device and touch input technologies.
 He also spent an additional seven years of his tenure as a Supervisory Patent Examiner (SPE) in the petroleum and mechanical areas of Technology Center 3600, managing over three dozen examiners in the downhole drilling and earth boring technologies, and receiving multiple accolades for his leadership and training during that span.